 11. Surrogacy is a highly complex area with many moving parts.
 Talk to as many other parents via surrogacy and surrogates as possible to ensure you avoid the common pitfalls that can cost you money and time.

 The Bub Hub is proud to support Surrogacy Australia.

-Families Through Surrogacy is holding Surrogacy Seminars for intending parents in Sydney, Melbourne, Adelaide, Perth and Brisbane this October.
+Families Through Surrogacy is holding Surrogacy Seminars for intending parents in Sydney, Melbourne, Adelaide, Perth, Canberra and Brisbane this February.
 These seminars bring intending parents, surrogates, parents via surrogacy and industry experts together to offer support to those wanting to start a family.
-Register at www.familiesthrusurrogacy.com/australian/
+Register at www.familiesthrusurrogacy.com/febseminar/